 ICE student prize winner 2020 Olivia Hughes

-Olivia is absolutely thrilled to have been awarded the Institution of Civil Engineers (ICE) Student Prize for 2020 .
+In October 2020, Brighton graduate Olivia Hughes was awarded the Institution of Civil Engineers (ICE) Student Prize for 2020.
 Olivia graduated this year with a Civil Engineering MEng with a first-class honours degree.
 She is really excited to move onto her next step which will be to start work with Buro Happold this November where she will be joining their Structures Team!

 We interviewed Olivia as part of our Alumni in the Spotlight series.